peopleware/openapi/resource/relationships-and-search.md

 - `fuzzy`: a contains search, the given term must appear as part of a member of the `fuzzy` field, used for names, descriptions, ...

+For all search requests,

+- the `mode` of the request is used with an exact match on the `mode` in the search index document, and
+- the RAAs of the request’s authenticated subject are converted to a regular expression that must match the `href` of the search index document.

 ### Display information through `content`

 The `content` field in the search record is introduced as an optimization.
 Without the `content` field, the client would